10 exercises from Tally Rye to get you back into working out

 3. Single-Leg Split Lunge – Stand with one leg forward, and one leg back with your body in the middle but slightly tilted forward over your front leg.
 Aim to bend both legs to 90-degrees without hitting the floor, push through the heel of the front foot to come back up and repeat.

 4. Walkout to plank – Stand at the end of your mat, slightly bend the legs and walk your hands out in front of you into a straight arm plank position.
-Make sure back is flat and core and glutes are engaged in the plank.
+Make sure your back is flat and core and glutes are engaged in the plank.
 From there, start walking the hands back in towards the feet and stand up.

 5. Lying Glute Bridge – Lie on the floor with your legs bent and heels close to your glutes.
 Push through the feet (particularly the heels) to bring yourself up into a bridge position, clench the glutes.
 With control, lower down, lightly tap the floor and push back up.